nosp7m/dcf77pi-libgpiodv2/README-daemon.md

 ## Technical Details

-### NTPSec SHM Protocol
+### NTPsec SHM Protocol

-The daemon uses NTPSec's shared memory protocol mode 1:
+The daemon uses NTPsec's shared memory protocol mode 1:
 - Increments a counter before and after updating time values
-- NTPSec reads the time only if the counter is stable
+- NTPsec reads the time only if the counter is stable
 - Provides both DCF77 timestamp and local receive timestamp
-- Reports leap second announcements to NTPSec
+- Reports leap second announcements to NTPsec

 ### Shared Memory Key